hapax/hapax.github.io/assets/reality.md

 point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the apple fall?
 And he needed to admit that he didn't understand Aristotle's answer.
-And in trying to satisfy his own curiosity, he created physics and math as we know them.
+And in trying to satisfy his own curiosity, he more or less created math and physics as we know them.

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a